 Click Here for Map

-Andy McKenzie is in his fifth year on Tom Gilmore’s coaching staff in 2012, and his second season as offensive coordinator.
+Andy McKenzie is in his sixth year on Tom Gilmore’s coaching staff in 2013, and his third season as offensive coordinator.
 McKenzie has served as the quarterbacks coach throughout his time with the Crusaders, and continues to coach the quarterbacks along with his duties as offensive coordinator.

 McKenzie came to the Crusaders after spending six seasons as the offensive coordinator and quarterbacks coach at Allegheny College.
 During his time at Allegheny, McKenzie helped lead the Gators to the 2003 North Coast Athletic Conference title and a trip to the NCAA Division III Playoffs, with a perfect 7-0 mark in league games.
 His 2003 offense set 17 school records, while in 2006 his offense posted 2,505 passing yards, the second-most in school history.
 McKenzie’s offenses featured a number of standout players during his six seasons at Allegheny, including running back Mario Tarquinio (3,187 rushing yards from 2003-2006) and quarterback Jimmy Savage (5,181 passing yards from 2003-2006).